resteex0/dns-redirectors-report/README.md

 # DE&&TECT

 # A- logging
-any kind of logging as bignner is good and inrease your exprinse what you want need from logging recoreds to secure more your environemnet day by day
+any kind of logging as bignner is good and increase your exprinse what you want need from logging recoreds to secure more your environemnet day by day

 # defend